Revision Date: 27 April 2015

 - Payment Card Services will receive a copy of the Employee Clearance Form by email when employees terminate employment or change departments.

-Section XI.
+Section XII.
 No Transaction Activity Card Cancellation

 Citibank provides Payment Card Services with a semiannual listing of cardholders whose accounts have had no transaction activity for six (6) months.
 Payment Card Services will advise the listed cardholders that their ProCards will be cancelled unless written justification for retention, approved by the provost or applicable vice president or designee, is provided.

-Section XII.
+Section XIII.
 Minimal Activity Card Cancellation

 At the beginning of each calendar year, Procurement Services will review all cardholders' transactional history for the previous year.
 Cardholders that have 24 or less transactions will be advised that their ProCards will be cancelled.
 If the department head, or equivalent, does not want the card cancelled, a written justification for retention will need to be provided to and approved by the provost or applicable vice president or designee.

-Section XIII.
+Section XIV.
 Exceptions to This Procedure

 All requests for exceptions to this procedure must be in writing and approved by the requestor's department head or appropriate supervisor and approved by the Associate Vice President for Business Affairs.
 The request must be submitted using the BA Exceptions Tracker Request menu located in UTA FLOW.
 Each request should include detailed justification for the exception and the benefit to the University if the exception is granted.
 The Associate Vice President for Business Affairs will review each request on an individual basis.
 The approval of an individual request for an exception to this procedure does not change the procedure.
 Documentation of the request and its disposition will be maintained in the Business Affairs online policy exceptions files.